 Understanding which of your Part D costs go toward paying your out-of-pocket cost can help you budget your expenses and work toward getting more coverage from your plan.

-Under the Affordable Care Act (also referred to as the ACA or Obamacare), Medicare Part D’s coverage gap is expected to close by the year 2020.
+Under the Affordable Care Act (also referred to as the ACA or Obamacare), Medicare Part D’s coverage gap was expected to close by the year 2020.
+But a bill signed in early 2018 moved this initiative to 2019.

-According to Medicare Rights Center, “health reform phases out the donut hole by decreasing the beneficiary’s share of drug costs during the donut hole until it reaches 25 percent in 2020 for both brand-name and generic drugs.
-However, the phase-out works differently for brand-name and generic drugs.”4
+The reform has phased out the donut hole by decreasing the beneficiary’s share of drug costs during the donut hole until it reaches 25 percent in 2019 for both brand-name and generic drugs.
+However, the phase-out works differently for brand-name and generic drugs.

-This chart using data from the Medicare Rights Center helps to illustrate the plan to reduce the donut hole cost for prescription drugs by 2020:4
+This chart below helps illustrate how the plan reduced the donut hole cost for prescription drugs:

 |Year||Percent You pay for